 Uniforms can be purchased at the College Uniform Shop.
 Please find the school uniform guide at the bottom of this page.

 Examination fees for IGCSE and IB programmes are included in our tuition fees.

 Fees for compulsory school trips are also covered in our tuition fees while optional school trip expenses are borne by the parents or guardians.

 The cost of school lunches is not included in our tuition fees.
 Our school lunches are catered by Chartwells.

 Fees may be paid as follows:

-- RMB cash.
+- RMB only for cash payment.
 We regret that the College is not able to accept US Dollar cash payments.

 - Wire transfer in RMB or US Dollars.
 Bank account details are printed on all invoices and are available from the Finance Department.
 When paying by wire transfer in US Dollars, please use the prevailing People's Bank of China approved RMB/USD exchange rate at the time of payment.
 Any shortfall in amounts received by the school for any reason will be due on demand or carried forward to the next invoice at the College's discretion.